Overland border crossings suck.

 Once the final crossing was out of the way, we had just a couple of hours in rush hour traffic to get through, and then we were taking our first steps in Kota Kinabalu.

 Next up: eating everything we can get our hands on.
-You can see my Kota Kinabalu food guide for my recommendations on the best places in town.
+You can see my Kota Kinabalu food guide for my recommendations on the best places to eat in town.

 Overall, I was surprised by how easy this journey was, given how many borders we had to contend with.

 The roads were reasonably quiet, the borders had little traffic, and the crossings themselves were highly efficient.
 We never spent more than 20 minutes at each immigration office, and the bus was air conditioned and comfortable.

 If you’re considering making the journey, I’d recommend doing it overland.

 Just, uh, make sure you have plenty of space in your passport.

 🇧🇳 How Much Does it Cost to Travel in Brunei?